apache/spark/docs/configuration.md

   <td><code>spark.driver.log.dfsDir</code></td>
   <td>(none)</td>
   <td>
-    Base directory in which Spark driver logs are synced, if spark.driver.log.persistToDfs.enabled is true.
+    Base directory in which Spark driver logs are synced, if <code>spark.driver.log.persistToDfs.enabled</code>
+    is true.
 Within this base directory, Spark creates a sub-directory for each application, and logs the driver logs specific to the application in this directory.
 Users may want to set this to a unified location like an HDFS directory so driver log files can be persisted for later usage.
-This directory should allow any spark user to read/write files and the spark history server user to delete files.
-Additionally, older logs from this directory are cleaned by Spark History Server if spark.history.fs.driverlog.cleaner.enabled is true.
+This directory should allow any Spark user to read/write files and the Spark History Server user to delete files.
+Additionally, older logs from this directory are cleaned by Spark History Server if <code>spark.history.fs.driverlog.cleaner.enabled</code>
-    They are cleaned if they are older than max age configured at spark.history.fs.driverlog.cleaner.maxAge.
+    is true.
+They are cleaned if they are older than max age configured at
+    <code>spark.history.fs.driverlog.cleaner.maxAge</code>.
   </td>
 </tr>
 <tr>